Fall-2019-EN605-715-Baltimore-Group/Project2-TemperatureSensor/Libraries/TempStore/README.md

 This library also requires that you use the full version of printf.
 To enable it do the following:

-1. Enable the AVR printf versino selection
+1. Enable the AVR printf version selection
     1. Open the File: `<Arduino Installation Directoy>/hardware/arduino/avr/platform.txt`
     2. Find the section of the board you are using (e.g. yun)
     3. Add the following lines, changing `yun` to your board name: